 Making changes to your sprinkler systems is an easy way to conserve water and protect the environment, and there are some simple irrigation adjustments you can make to be a good steward of our water resources.

 1. Water only when needed

 There are months during the year when Florida yards get a deluge of rain every afternoon.
 While these summer months are hot, they are anything but dry.
 Take note of what times of the year your lawn needs water and adjust your irrigation schedule accordingly.
-We know It’s easy to forget and let you sprinkler system run all year round, but the impact on the environment is significant.
+We know it’s easy to forget and let your sprinkler system run all year round, but the impact on the environment is significant.
 Make a reminder for yourself in your calendar to note how much watering is really necessary.

 2. Have your existing system inspected